-The introduction of a mortarium on hydraulic fracturing will result in a delay to the nine well drilling programme in the Beetaloo Basin, Australia.
-The joint venture has undertaken to work with the DPIR to understand their moratorium policy and shall cooperate with the inquiry panel.
+The introduction of a mortarium on hydraulic fracturing has resulted in a delay to the nine well drilling programme in the Beetaloo Basin, Australia.
+The joint venture has worked with the DPIR to understand their moratorium policy and has fully cooperated with the inquiry panel.
+In March 2018, the inquiry concluded its work with the publication of a Final Report and we now await the Northern Territory government's decision, which is expected shortly.